 for more pointers to opportunities and show videos online, and @WarnMcr

 on Twitter for short-notice performances and a reminder that the Emergency

 (1 Oct) call for proposals

 remains open until 5 Aug.

 Unless something unmissable pops up the Weekly Warning might take a bit of a break in August (though expect a Gambit

 Information for artists: www.habmcr.org

 Been to one of our events recently?
-Please help us by taking a few minutes to fill out our online survey, a joint project with Live Art UK & The Audience Agency learning about national audiences for live art.
+Please help us by taking a few minutes to fill out our online survey.

 Proud & Loud Arts.

 Sat 1 Oct | ContactEMERGENCY 22